dotnet/docs-maui/docs/user-interface/graphics/draw.md

 A contour ends with another call to `MoveTo`, which begins a new contour, or a call to `Close`, which closes the contour.
 The `Close` method automatically appends a straight line from the current point to the first point of the contour, and marks the path as closed.

-The `PathF` class also defines other methods and properties.
+The <xref:Microsoft.Maui.Graphics.PathF> class also defines other methods and properties.
 The following methods add entire contours to the path:

 - `AppendEllipse` appends a closed ellipse contour to the path.
 - `AppendCircle` appends a closed circle contour to the path.